-- f.
-Dedicated State Helpline: A toll-free, multilingual helpline should be established to enable domestic workers to report abuse, seek information, and access welfare services. - 2.
-Minimum Wages: Domestic Work should be added as a scheduled employment under the Minimum Wages Act/Code of Wages and a minimum wage notification should be issued specifying location/zone specific floor wages for specific tasks taking into account size of the house as well as number of family members.
+- g.
+Provide Access to a Dedicated State Helpline: A toll-free, multilingual helpline should be established for domestic workers to report abuse, seek information, and access welfare services. - 2.
+Mandate Minimum Wages: Domestic Work should be added as a scheduled employment under the Minimum Wages Act/Code of Wages and a minimum wage notification should be issued specifying location/zone specific floor wages for specific tasks-sweeping and swabbing, washing clothes, cooking, childcare, etc.-performed as part of domestic work.
+These must take into account the size of the house as well as number of family members.

-B. Non-legislative Policy Measures:
+Non-legislative Policy Measures

-- 3. Revival and Rejuvenation of the Maharashtra Domestic Workers' Welfare Board: - a.
-Autonomous and Independent Welfare Board Structure: The Board must operate with full autonomy, free from external interference.
-A dedicated administrative structure must be created to run the Board, with qualified personnel handling implementation, monitoring, and grievance redressal at all administrative levels. - b.
-Dedicated Budget and Fiscal Authority: The state government should allocate a separate budget for the Domestic Workers' Welfare Board and empower it to mobilise additional revenue through mechanisms such as levies and cess collections. - c.
-Mandatory Employer Registration: All employers engaging domestic workers must be registered with the Welfare Board.
-This will ensure contribution compliance, and improve the enforcement of welfare and legal obligations. - d.
-Digital and Fast-Tracked Registration Systems: The registration process for workers and employers should be digitised to ensure efficiency and transparency.
-Issuance of identity cards and enrolment in welfare schemes should be streamlined through an integrated online platform.
+- 3. Revive and Rejuvenate the Maharashtra Domestic Workers' Welfare Board:

+- a.
+Ensure Autonomous and Independent Welfare Board Structure: The Board must operate free from external interference, with a dedicated administrative structure comprising qualified personnel handling implementation, monitoring, and grievance redressal at all administrative levels.

+- b.
+Ensure Dedicated Budget and Fiscal

+Authority: The state government should

+allocate a separate budget for the Domestic

+Workers' Welfare Board and empower it

+to mobilise additional revenue through

+mechanisms such as levies and cess

+collections.
+For example, a dedicated

+cess levied on household items (kitchen

+electronics, soaps etc.)

+- c.
+Mandate Employer Registration: All employers engaging domestic workers must be registered with the Welfare Board to ensure contribution compliance, and improve the enforcement of welfare and legal obligations.

+- d.
+Digitise and Fast-Track Registration Systems: The registration process for workers and employers should be digitised to ensure efficiency and transparency.
+The issuing

+- of identity cards and enrolment in welfare schemes should be streamlined through an integrated online platform. - e.
+Establish a Grievance Redressal Mechanism:

-- e.
-Establishment of a Grievance Redressal Mechanism: A formal grievance redressal system should be created under the Domestic Workers' Welfare Board Act, including quasijudicial complaints committees at the district level.
-These mechanisms should be accessible, time-bound, and empowered to enforce redressal decisions. - f.
-Comprehensive and Integrated Welfare Card: A single, unified welfare card (e.g. Swasthya Arogya Card) should be issued to domestic workers to enable seamless access to various entitlements-including health, maternity, education, and pension benefits.
+A formal grievance redressal system should be created under the Domestic Workers'

+Welfare Board Act, including quasi-judicial complaints committees at the district level.

+These mechanisms should be accessible, timebound, and empowered to enforce redressal decisions. - f.
+Rollout a Comprehensive and Integrated Welfare Card: A single, unified welfare card (e.g. Swasthya Arogya Card) should be issued to domestic workers to enable seamless access to various entitlements-including health, maternity, education, and pension benefits.
 Financial support under existing schemes should be enhanced, with maternity assistance increased to INR 20,000 and retirement or long-service assistance to INR 50,000. - g.
-Welfare Benefits Should be Expanded and Dove-tailed with Other Schemes: Eligibility for welfare benefits should not be restricted by age or registration status.
-Domestic workers of all ages-including those currently unregistered -must be brought under the ambit of social protection.
+Expand Welfare Benefits and Dovetail with Other Schemes: Domestic workers of all ages-including those currently unregistered -must be brought under the ambit of social protection.
 The Board should also promote and facilitate access to union or state government social protection schemes (viz.
-Sanjay Gandhi Niradhar Pension Yojana) which provide targeted support for the kind of vulnerabilities which are common among domestic workers.
-The Board should proactively link domestic workers to other targeted schemes for informal workers such as housing, food security, and health insurance-ensuring convergence and reduction of exclusion errors across social protection systems.
+Sanjay Gandhi Niradhar Pension Yojana) which provide targeted support for vulnerabilities commonly faced among domestic workers.
+The Board should proactively link domestic workers to other targeted schemes for informal workers-such as housing, food security, and health insurance-ensuring convergence and reduction of exclusion errors across social protection systems.
 The range of schemes made available by the Board should be expanded, with greater focus on educational scholarship schemes for the children of those working as domestic workers to address the high drop-out rates among them.

 - h.
-Skill Development Support: Domestic workers should be given access to skill development opportunities to promote upward mobility and economic security. - Pension Provisioning through State Revenue: A minimum of 3 per cent of the state government's total revenue should be earmarked annually for pension schemes for domestic workers.
-This contribution must be over and above the Board's regular budgetary resources.
+Drive Skill Development Support: Domestic workers should be given access to skill development opportunities to promote upward mobility and economic security.

+- i.
+Provide Pension through State Revenue:

+A minimum of 3 per cent of the state

+government's total revenue should be

+earmarked annually for pension schemes

+for domestic workers.
+This contribution

+must be over and above the Board's

+regular budgetary resources.